fab3/css/README.md

-# I'm using Python for testing purposes
+# I'm using Python for a while

-because is Its all about learning and get it done ... :)